be9904/be9904.github.io/_posts/2023-08-25-liminal-space.md

 ### Cinemachine

 I used Unity's Cinemachine to create cutscenes of the final film.
 The package was straightforward and easy to use.
-Camera panning could be done using virtual cameras with dolly tracks and many other components and parameters were provided for camera movement.
+There were a variety of components and parameters provided for camera movement.
+I used virtual cameras with dolly tracks to simulate camera movement like panning, dolly zoom, arc shots etc.

 <p align="center">
   <img src="/assets/img/2023-08-25-liminal-space/timeline.png" width="70%" height="70%">